Building-Energy-Modeling/Building-Modeling/README.md

 Feature importance methods estimate how much each input variable contributes to the prediction.
 For tree-based models, feature importance can often be directly obtained from the trained ensemble.
 For neural networks, permutation importance can be used by randomly shuffling one feature and observing the increase in prediction error.
 If shuffling outdoor temperature or HVAC power causes a large increase in error, this indicates that the model relies strongly on that variable.

-SHAP, Shapley Additive Explanations, is another widely used method.
+SHAP (SHapley Additive Explanations) is another widely used method.
 It explains a prediction by assigning each input feature a contribution value based on cooperative game theory.
 For a prediction model $f(\cdot)$, SHAP approximates the output as:

 $$
 f(x) = \phi_0 + \sum_{j=1}^{p}\phi_j